apollographql/apollo-server/docs/source/performance/apq.md

 By default, Apollo Server stores its APQ registry within its local in-memory cache.
 If you provide a different `cache` as a top-level option to the `ApolloServer` constructor, Apollo Server uses that cache instead.

 You can also designate a cache _specifically_ for the APQ registry.
-To do so, provide an instance of your preferred cache class to the `ApolloServer` constructor as the `persistedQueries` option.
+To do so, provide an instance of your preferred cache class to the `ApolloServer` constructor as a `cache` option nested inside the `persistedQueries` options object.
 The following backing data stores are supported:

 | Data store  | Class name  | Library  |
 |---|---|---|